-If you are at higher risk of breast cancer and are considering joining a clinical trial of risk-lowering drugs, discuss the potential risks and benefits with your health care provider.
+If you are at higher risk of breast cancer and are considering joining a clinical trial of risk-lowering drugs, we encourage you to discuss the potential risks and benefits with your health care provider.

 BreastCancerTrials.org in collaboration with Susan G. Komen offers a custom matching service that can help you find a clinical trial on risk reduction for healthy women and women at high risk of breast cancer.

 Learn more about clinical trials.